DonaldWhyte/double/README.md

 When passing matchers to a `Mock`'s assertion calls (e.g. `called_with_pattern` and `has_patterns`), they need to be passed as a _matcher set_. `Mock`'s assertion checks operation on the full set of arguments the mocked function has, not just individual arguments.
 For example, if a mocked function takes three arguments, then `called_with_pattern` expects a matcher set of size 3.
 The set contains one matcher for each of the mock's arguments.

 Matcher sets are constructed using the `matcher!` macro.
-This macro takes a bound matcher function for each argument in the mocked function being checked.
-The matchers should be specified in thesame order by TODO
+This macro takes a bound matcher function for each argument in the mocked function.
+The order of the matcher functions corresponds to the order of the arguments in the mocked function.

+Here's an example of `matcher!` in use:

 ```rust
 let arg1_matcher = p!(eq, 42);